Beastly Review: Need for Speed Heat

 Lt.
 Frank Mercer leads this pack of corrupted officials willing to do anything to take out the street racer scene.
 You link up with Ana who is trying to rebuild her racing crew after some mishaps.
 As with every Need for Speed you need a new ride to get your name out there.
 With the help of Ana’s brother Lucas and his shop to improve your ride after a few races.
 This is the start of your story to help out the rest of your fellow racers.

-This involves many different racers that will teach your different racing styles.
+This involves many different racers that will teach you different racing styles.
 One being drift, off-road, street racing.
 But if you want to save that for later you can and concentrate just on the main story.

-Need for Speed Heat feels like a step up from the previous titles being that it has more of an underground feel to it, but with more a grind.
+Need for Speed Heat feels like a step up from the previous titles being that it has more of an underground feel to it, but with more of a grind.
 The best news out there is there are no microtransactions to be seen.
 The story alone is darker than previous titles where they touch base on cops almost killing drivers.
 That is a bold move in a nice story direction.

 There will be two options where you can play solo or online.
 Honestly going online is the way to go just in case you need help with dealing with cop activity or have more of an active world to play in.